 7. Septic System Inspection

 Septic tanks are necessary for disposing of water and waste from washers, sinks, showers and toilets.
 Your inspector will determine if the system needs to be pumped, if it’s operating properly and if it has any cracks or structural issues.
-The Washington State Department of Health recommends that you inspect your system once every 3 years.
+The Washington State Department of Health recommends inspecting your system once every 3 years.

-- It’s been 3 or more years since its last inspection
+• 3 or more years having passed since the last inspection

 Who can help: